fchuffar/mylabstocks/doc/index.rst

   sudo vi /var/www/labstocks/connect_entry.php
 ..

 We have prepared the following script to help you define passwords and instantiate the database.
-This script will ask you to chose a password for basic and admin access.
+This script will ask you to choose a password for basic and administrative access.
 To use this script, simply type the following command line:

 .. code:: bash